getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

    - If all your tests still pass without a crash or timeout, the mutant _survived_.
 3. Repeat 1 and 2 until all possible mutant operators have been applied to your codebase or you reached a pre-defined max number of mutants.

 After this virtual bloodbath, you can calculate a _Mutation Score_ by dividing the number of all created mutants by the number of killed mutants.
-The score now tells you how likely it is that your tests could catch an actual bug.
+The score now tells you how likely it is that your tests would catch an actual bug.

 ## Limitations